-Early morning rise for a flight
+Early morning rise for a flight or long distance journey

-Prepping for the plane journey
+Prepping for your journey

-Depending on the length of the flight, you may need to pack two meals along with snacks for your young child.
+Depending on the length of the journey or flight, you may need to pack two meals along with snacks for your young child.
 The rule with food is that it cannot be kept outside the fridge for more then 2 hours, but we have a solution for this!
 The Mummy Cooks food flask will keep your little one's food hot or cold for up to six hours making it the perfect option for when you need to bring a meal on your flight.
 Healthy muffins such as my Vegetable Muffins or Banana and Berry Muffins also make perfect snacks and can be packed in our portion pots then placed in your cooler bag.

 Some ideas to help you prep your meals in advance...

 *find more baby breakfast recipes inside the Baby & Family book

 - Make up the overnight oats the night before in your child's size weaning pot, and take out of the fridge on the morning before you leave for the airport.

 - For the baby muesli, fill a small portion pot with some muesli and as soon as you get passed security purchase some milk or use your baby's milk to make up the breakfast.

 - Remove the purée from the freezer the night before.